Immigration / Emigration Model

 float

-the probability that a person of the given age and sex, living in the given province, will die during the given year.
+the probability that a person of the given age and sex, living in the given province, will die during the given time interval.

 se